Types of Degrees Medical Informatics Majors Are Getting

 Online Medical Informatics Programs

-In the 2018-2019 academic year, 137 schools offered some type of medical informatics program.
+In 2019-2020, 147 schools offered a medical informatics program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|